bharatsim/BharatSim/documentation.md

 ## Framework Key Concepts
 #### Agent
-In agent-based modeling (ABM), a system is modeled as a collection of autonomous decision-making entities called **Agents**.
+In agent-based modelling (ABM), a system is modelled as a collection of autonomous decision-making entities called **Agents**.

 Agents in BharatSim Framework has two components.
 * Agent **Attributes**: